 The Mobile Web Explained, Published 2008 by Sonet Digital.

-Vincent Zegna is a partner at Sonet, a digital marketing agency that provides responsive mobile friendly web development and online marketing strategies that work across desktop and mobile devices.
+Vincent Zegna is a consultant at Sonet, a digital marketing agency that provides responsive mobile-friendly web development and online marketing strategies that work across desktop and mobile devices.
 For further information: http://sonet.digital/strategy/